threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 We can see that the directory is composed of a Caddyfile, a Dockerfile, a README.md and two directories, **scripts** and **zinit**.
 We will now explore each of those components to have a good grasp of the whole repository and to understand how it all works together.

-To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud FList, how it is built and how it works, the **Caddyfile** provides the necessary requirements to run the reverse proxy, the **Dockerfile** provides the necessary requirements for the Docker image to be built, installing things such as [openssh](https://www.openssh.com/) and the [ufw firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.
+To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud flist, how it is built and how it works, the **Caddyfile** provides the necessary requirements to run the reverse proxy, the **Dockerfile** provides the necessary requirements for the Docker image to be built, installing things such as [openssh](https://www.openssh.com/) and the [ufw firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.
 While commands can be executed in the .yaml files contained within the zinit folder, these files also serve as a way to organize the scripts.
 As we will see later on, zinit coupled with the `.yaml` files provides ordered steps for the scripts (i.e. the files with the extension `.sh`) to be executed.
 This ensures that the Nextcloud deployment gets built systematically in the proper order.

 ## Caddyfile